Home Bureaucracy IAS panel to fight dog bite in MP

 Other members of the committee include representatives from animal husbandry, animal welfare societies and non government organisation.
 The panel will take actions to rein in the dog attacks and find a long term solution to this problem.

-The incidences of dog bites and menace of stray are on rise in the state.
+The incidences of dog bites and menace of stray dogs are on rise in the state.
 So much so that dogs are not only biting people n residential colonies but also causing troubles in government offices also.

 Over 21,000 dog bite cases have been reported in Madhya Pradesh annually.
 In the past five years, stray dogs have killed five people including those who from rabies.